wp-plugins/military-discount/readme.txt

 = How does pricing work? =

 You only pay for what you use.
+If you don't make money with our service, you don't pay.
 When you use our service to verify military status and subsequently complete a transaction with your customer, you pay a flat commission of $2.00.
-Once a month, we'll send you an invoice with charges we recorded.
-If your records don't match ours, you can contact us for an adjustment.
+Once a month, we'll send you an invoice with your uses (payable online through PayPal).
 We don't want to charge you for the use of our service when it doesn't translate to an earned sale.
-Every 30 days, you'll receive an invoice at e-mail tied to your account.
-Invoices for WooCommerce are paid using PayPal, which does not require you to have an account.
 If there are no billable uses, you won't receive an invoice.

 = Can you verify anyone other than military? =